DMoscicki/kubesman/frontend/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+P.S.
+For development on Android use 10.0.2.2 host, instead of localhost or 127.0.0.1, cause its working on Android VM and it doesnt know localhost.